Ohio Nurse Practice Act (2 Hours)

 Law and Rules – Category A

-LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will have increased your knowledge of the standards of safe nursing practice as outlined in the Ohio Nurse Practice Act and the rules of the Ohio Administrative Code as written by the Ohio Board of Nursing in accordance with Section 4723 of the Ohio Revised Code.
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will have increased your knowledge of the standards of safe nursing practice in accordance with the Ohio Nurse Practice Act and the state’s laws and rules.
 Specific learning objectives to address potential knowledge gaps include:

 OHIO BOARD OF NURSING AND OHIO ADMINISTRATIVE CODE